Sign up to our Newsletter

 2. What are the Least Competitive Law Schools to Get Into In California?

-Golden Gate University and the California Western School of Law are the least competitive law schools to get into in California.
+Santa Clara University Law School and the California Western School of Law are the least competitive law schools to get into in California.

-Golden Gate University has an acceptance rate of 25.5% and a median LSAT score of 154.
-The California Western School of Law is of equal difficulty to get into.
-While it has a higher acceptance rate of 56.6%, it also has a higher median LSAT score of 153.
+Santa Clara has an acceptance rate of 66.3% and its first-year 2024 class had a median LSAT score of 157.
+California Western is of equal difficulty to get into.
+While it has a lower acceptance rate of 55.3%, it has a lower LSAT median of 153.

 3. Which Law School is the Easiest to Get Into?

-Roger Williams University School of Law has the highest acceptance rate of 67%.
-Additionally, Loyola University of New Orleans College of Law has a high acceptance rate of 66%l.
+Roger Williams University School of Law (RWU) has the highest acceptance rate of 67.3%.

 4. Which Law Schools Have the Highest Acceptance Rates?

-RWU has the highest acceptance rate of 67%.
-This is followed closely by Loyola University of New Orleans College of Law (66%) and Widener University - Delaware (65%).
+RWU has the highest acceptance rate of 67.3%.
+This is followed closely by Widener University - Delaware (66.49%) and Mississippi College School of Law (66.34%).

 5. Which Law Schools Have the Lowest LSAT Score Requirements?